maran/mastercoin-ruby/README.md

 * Simple Send encoding to public keys
 * Simple Send encoding to Bitcoin addresses
 * Advise on creating a Address based transaction
+* Lookup Exodus payments based on address or transaction

 ## Example usage